If you don’t have time to visit today, just use that “Jump To Recipe” button above.

 I decided to bring this stew to you using ground beef because it is so economical and most of us have it on hand.
 This stew is incredibly flavorful and easily adapted to what you have in your pantry and freezer.

 Have you ever had the beef stew from Cracker Barrel?
-To me, beef stew made with this spicy V-8 tastes a lot like that.
-I used to have to buy a big old bottle of this juice whenever I needed some but this time I found a six pack of cans, which makes a lot more sense if you are going to put it in your pantry to cook with.
-If you see a generic spicy hot vegetable juice, that will work just fine (y’all know I love generics).
+To me, this ground beef stew made with spicy V-8 tastes a lot like that.
+I used to have to buy a big old bottle of this juice whenever I needed some but nowadays it’s pretty easy to buy a six pack of little cans, which makes a lot more sense if you are just going to keep it in your pantry to cook with.

 Peel and dice your carrots, potatoes, and onion.
 Place in a large pot.

-As a shortcut you can use a bag of frozen cubed hash browns for the potatoes. 🙂
+As a shortcut you can use a 1 pound bag of frozen cubed hash browns for the potatoes. 🙂